 According to principal investigator Houtan Noushmehr, a professor at USP’s Ribeirão Preto Medical School (FMRP-USP), between 80% and 90% of patients diagnosed with brain cancer develop a second tumor after surgical removal of the original lesion.

-In most cases the epigenetic profile of the tumor cells remains the same, meaning that gene expression is not altered.
+In most cases, the epigenetic profile of the tumor cells remains the same, meaning that gene expression is not altered.
 This suggests a favorable prognosis with good longevity.
 In 10% of patients with tumor relapse, however, the cancer cells acquire a more aggressive phenotype, reducing their overall survival.

-"We analyzed samples from 77 patients, from both the primary tumor and the first and second relapse, or even the third in some cases.
-This is the largest case series survey ever of primary and recurrent gliomas from the same patients," Noushmehr said.
+“We analyzed samples from 77 patients, from both the primary tumor and the first and second relapses, or even the third in some cases.
+This is the largest case series survey ever of primary and recurrent gliomas from the same patients,” Noushmehr said.

 Some of the samples analyzed were collected from patients treated at FMRP-USP and Henry Ford Hospital in Detroit (USA).
-The rest of the data was obtained from studies published in the last three years.
+The rest of the data were obtained from studies published in the last three years.

 Analysis of the samples focused on epigenetic mechanisms, the chemical processes that modulate genome functioning (to adapt to environmental stimuli) and hence cell phenotype by activating or deactivating gene expression.

-More precisely, in this study the group chose a specific epigenetic regulation mechanism known as DNA methylation, a chemical reaction that adds a methyl group (made up of hydrogen and carbon atoms) to the DNA base cytosine, potentially altering the expression of certain genes.
+More precisely, in this study, the group chose a specific epigenetic regulation mechanism known as DNA methylation, a chemical reaction that adds a methyl group (made up of hydrogen and carbon atoms) to the DNA base cytosine, potentially altering the expression of certain genes.

 “What we show in this new paper is that only 10% of patients who develop a second tumor progress from subtype G-CIMP-high to subtype G-CIMP-low,” Noushmehr explained.